lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The RSA Optimal Asymmetric Encryption Padding (OAEP), as defined in section 7.1 of [RFC8017] is a public key encryption algorithm used to transport key material from a sender to a receiver.
 It is promoted into a KEM by having the sender generate a random 256 bit secret and encrypt it.

-Note that, at least at the time of writing, the algorithm `RSAOAEPKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it connot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.
+Note that, at least at the time of writing, the algorithm `RSAOAEPKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it cannot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.

 ~~~
 RSAOAEPKEM.Encap(pkR):